Puyo Puyo Tetris 2: Development and release

-On August 26, 2020 during a Nintendo Direct Mini presentation, the game was showcased and was slated for December 2020 for Nintendo Switch.
-Later that day, it was discovered that the game would be released on December 8, 2020 alongside PlayStation 4, Xbox One, and Xbox Series X/S versions with the Japanese version releasing two days later.
-A PlayStation 5 version was also announced and would release during 'Holiday 2020', later revealed to be the same day as the other versions.
-A Windows version on Steam was said to be released on March 23, 2021.
+Puyo Puyo Tetris 2 was showcased during a Nintendo Direct Mini presentation in August 2020, and was released in December for Nintendo Switch.
+The game was also released in the same month for PlayStation 4, Xbox One, Xbox Series X/S and PlayStation 5.
+A Windows version on Steam was released on March 23, 2021.
+It is also set to be released for the Nintendo Switch 2 as Puyo Puyo Tetris 2S on June 5, 2025.
+This version includes an additional game mode, "Puyo Tetris Doubles", and support for the system's mouse functionality.

-An update in January 2021 added four additional playable characters including Sonic the Hedgehog from the series of the same name.
-In a second update, released in February 2021, four new characters were added from Puyo Puyo 2, the Puyo Pop Fever games, and Puyo Puyo Chronicle.
+Three updates were released in 2021: the first update for January added four additional playable characters including Sonic the Hedgehog from the series of the same name.
+In a second update, released in February, four new characters were added from Puyo Puyo 2, the Puyo Pop Fever games, and Puyo Puyo Chronicle.
 Accessibility options for color blind players were added, alongside three new songs and multiplayer support for certain modes previously only playable in single-player.
 New challenge rules were also added.
-In March 2021, the final update was released, adding four characters from the Puyo Puyo series, the ability for PlayStation 4 and PlayStation 5 players to participate in online play together, four additional songs, a spectator mode, allowing players to watch online matches, and a harder "Super Spicy" difficulty setting, in addition to also adding twenty new user avatar pictures.
+In March, the final update was released, adding four characters from the Puyo Puyo series, the ability for PlayStation 4 and PlayStation 5 players to participate in online play together, four additional songs, a spectator mode (allowing players to watch online matches), and a harder "Super Spicy" difficulty setting, in addition to also adding twenty new user avatar pictures.

+Esports

+In September 2024, Sega initiated the Puyo Puyo GLOBAL RANKING SERIES, a series of tournaments with the aim of expanding competitive Puyo Puyo outside of Japan.
+The winner of the series would receive a paid trip to Japan to participate in the Puyo Puyo Grand Prix Final, which is a Puyo Puyo esport tournament licensed by Sega, as well as a cash prize and a uniform.
+This is the first set of events where players outside of Japan could compete in Sega's esport tournaments.